yugabyte/yugabyte-db/docs/content/latest/faq/compatibility.md

 - Following are the features that are present in both YCQL and Apache Cassandra QL but YCQL provides stricter guarantees.

 1. [Secondary indexes](../../develop/learn/data-modeling/) are by default strongly consistent since internally they use distributed transactions.
-2. [INTEGER](../../api/ycql/type_int/) and [COUNTER](../../api/ycql/type_int/) datatypes are equivalent and both can be incremented without any lightweight transactions.
+2. [INTEGER](../../api/ycql/type_int/) and [COUNTER](../../api/ycql/type_int/) data types are equivalent and both can be incremented without any lightweight transactions.

 - Following are the features that are either unnecessary or disallowed in YCQL.